IPL (Intense Pulse Light) Photofacial

 About Laser Skin Treatments

 Laser skin treatments have evolved exponentially over the years and have become incredibly popular for their ability to produce excellent results without the need for surgery.
-If you’re currently struggling to hide skin blemishes such as age spots, spider veins, sun damage, fine lines, and other early signs of aging, Fontaine MD can help you reclaim your youthful look with innovative laser technology.
+If you’re currently struggling to hide skin blemishes such as age spots, spider veins, sun damage, fine lines, and other early signs of aging, Fontaine MD in San Diego, CA can help you reclaim your youthful look with innovative laser technology.
 Take a look below to learn more about IPL photofacial and laser skin resurfacing.

 What is an IPL (Intense Pulsed Light) photofacial?

 Intense pulsed light (IPL) photofacial is a procedure that uses computer-controlled light pulses to reverse abnormal pigment spots and superficial blood vessels resulting from sun damage, aging, and hormonal changes to provide a healthier, youthful, and rejuvenated appearance.

 IPL can remove abnormal pigmentation in the face, neck, chest, and hands.
 Following the procedure, the skin becomes red for an hour or so, but otherwise, there is no downtime.
 You will see significant results with the first procedure, but the most optimal results are usually seen with a series of three to six treatments.

 IPL photofacial can help treat a variety of skin symptoms:

 - Spider veins